 - The system uses the flowing water to create the energy needed to form the force field that stops hardness particles.

-This one device can manage the water for 20 apartments and effectively remove hardness particles and save your appliances from scale buildup for years.
+This device can manage the water for 20 apartments and effectively remove hardness particles and save your appliances from scale buildup for years.